DigimundoTesca/proyecto-cristobal/wp-content/plugins/email-subscribers/readme.txt

 4. After installation, click on Activate Plugin link to activate the plugin.

 Option 2:

 1. Download the plugin email-subscribers.zip
-2. Unpack the email-subscribers.zip file and extract the email-subscribers folder
-3. Upload the plugin folder to your /wp-content/plugins/ directory
-4. Go to WordPress dashboard, click on Plugins from the menu
-5. Locate the Email Subscribers plugin and click on Activate link to activate the plugin.

-Option 3:

-1. Download the plugin email-subscribers.zip
 2. Go to WordPress Dashboard.
 Locate Plugins -> Add New